 Stoicism is an ancient Greek philosophy that involves enduring pain or adversity with perseverance and resilience.
 The Stoics focus their attention on the things they can control rather than the things they can’t.
 Every obstacle is an opportunity to improve, grain strength, and become tough.

-19. Broken Open: How Difficult Times Can Help Us Grow by Elizabeth Lesser
+18. Broken Open: How Difficult Times Can Help Us Grow by Elizabeth Lesser

 When we go through periods of transition, they stress, and adversity is often part of the package.
 How we go through the change has a lot to do with how we will look on the other side.
 We always have a choice to make in how we face the challenges of life.

 Our choices are to embrace the change, run from it, shut down, or allow ourselves to be broken and transformed.
 This book is a testament to the rich potential to heal and grow that each of us possesses within us.
-Instead of staying stuck in grief and misfortunes, we can turn that grief into joy.

 Like the people in the stories she tells, Lesser has also had her share of challenges.
 She admits struggling to submit to the process of being broken open to rising.
-The Phoenix, the mystical bird that rose from the ashes, has become a symbol of the man’s ability rise.

-20. Better Than Before by Gretchen Rubin
+19. Better Than Before by Gretchen Rubin

 Rubin talks about things such as the need to eat healthier, stop procrastinating, and exercise more.
 We may have developed bad habits that keep us from life mastery, but we can replace them with good habits.
-Rubin has created a guide to help lay the foundation for a better life.

 Rubin describes four motivation types that people fall into.
 When a person is aware of their motivation type, they can learn to take on new habits.
-Are you a questioner, upholder, obliger, or rebel?

-While others focus on the power of positive thinking, Grabhorn directs our attention to the power of feelings.
 Our feelings are the things that have a profound impact on every moment of our daily life.
 We should not ignore them, but we should embrace them and learn from them.